kapetan-io/querator/doc/adr/0016-queue-partitions.md

 - `partition_affinity=1.0` - Partitions should be created here
 - `partition_affinity=0.5` - Partitions should be created here half of the time

+See [Partition Maintenance](0023-partition-maintenance.md) for details on reload and migration

 ## Consequences

 This proposal both complicates and in some ways simplifies the design.
 This design is very similar